-Ms. Mahroo Moshari, LMSW is a Consultant on Education and Multicultural Mental Health Issues for the multicultural population in the New York City area.
+Ms. Mahroo Moshari, LCSW is a Consultant on Education and Multicultural Mental Health Issues for the multicultural population in the New York City area.
 Her passion and commitment is to assist adolescents in understanding social diversity through developing a multicultural competency.

 Her own unique multicultural background gives her a unique perspective in addressing life in a world increasingly interconnected across cultural, ethnic, and religious boundaries.
 She has an extensive multicultural background working as Psychotherapist, Teacher, Counselor, Social Worker, Supervisor, and Senior Project Director at leading New York hospitals, mental health clinics, schools, universities, and social service agencies.
 Ms. Moshari is currently directing a unique summer youth program for ages 16-21 at the United Nations and in Manhattan.